 While a resource consent provides for the occupation of space within the lake, under the RMA, your structure(s) also occupies land or lake bed/and/or the water column which requires permission from the landowner or land manager.
 Therefore, in addition to obtaining a resource consent, all consent holders are required to sign a contract with the relevant land owner/manager.
 Lease forms for the relevant lake/lakebed owners have been included in the information packs.

 As set out in the RMA, to fully understand the potential effects of a proposed activity on people and the environment you need to carry out an assessment of cultural effects.To streamline this process for local iwi, Regional Council has commissioned a report from the Te Arawa Lakes Trust on behalf of applicants to inform the consent process.
+As reports are finalised they are uploaded online.
+To access the completed reports please scroll to the downloads section at the bottom of this page.

 Note.
 Applicants do have the option of not paying the $50 report contribution fee and providing their own assessment following consultation with Te Arawa Lakes Trust at their own cost.